WasidC/financial-tracker/README.md

-# Project Title
+# Accounting Ledger Application

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+With this application you can track all financial transactions for a business or for personal use.
+The application is designed for anyone who wants to maintain an organized, clear view of their income and expenses without relying on spreadsheets or third-party software.

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I want to input my deposits and payments, so that the application records my transactions accurately.

+- As a user, I want immediate feedback if I enter invalid data, so that I can correct mistakes before saving.

-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to view all my transactions in a ledger format, so that I can understand my financial history.

+- As a user, I want to filter transactions by date, vendor, or amount, so that I can quickly find specific entries.

+- As a user, I want to run pre-defined reports, so that I can analyze my finances over different time periods.

+- As a user, I want to perform custom searches, so that I can find transactions matching multiple criteria.

 ## Setup